My winter walk of Salzburg with a photo camera

 This spot is often included in Salzburg's photo tours.

-For those who have been to Salzburg before, I am excited to offer an exhilarating itinerary that takes you to new and exciting places.
+For those who have already visited Salzburg, I'm thrilled to present an exciting itinerary that will take you to new and thrilling places.